0xMaxLab/rjson-parser/README.md

 RichJSON is optimized to store JSON data in a space-efficient manner.
 While standard JSON often suffers from "data bloat" due to repeated objects, RichJSON allows you to define data once and reference it everywhere.

+> [!NOTE]
-> **Note:** This library is optimized for **compact storage and network bandwidth savings**.
+> This library is optimized for **compact storage and network bandwidth savings**.
 It is designed for scenarios where reducing IO and footprint is more critical than raw writing or querying throughput.

 ---